The effect of poor grassland is felt in the barn and in the wallet

 - SA, BB, MV: Working group of the Northeast German Chambers of Agriculture of the states of Saxony-Anhalt, Brandenburg and Mecklenburg-Western Pomerania.
 Particular criteria here include suitability for boggy soil and drought tolerance.
 (Use the mixtures from the NWLregion).

 - Baden-Württemberg: LAZBW Agricultural Centre Baden-Württemberg.
 The Grassland and Fodder Crops department deals with the management of grasslands, fodder crops and the Value for Cultivation and Use (VCU) tests.
 The varieties and recommendations for mixtures for Baden Württemberg result from these tests.
-Particular attention is paid to checking the suitability these varieties have for cultivation at high altitudes.
+Particular attention is paid to checking the suitability these varieties have for cultivation at high altitudes and the persistence.

 - Bavaria: Bavarian State Research Centre for Agriculture.
 The mixtures are based on the recommendations of the Bavarian State Research Centre for Agriculture with regard to their composition and the selection of varieties.